By Barry Keate

 Track record.
 Does a prospective tinnitus product (and company) have one?
 How long have they been in business?
 And do they provide a real street address and phone number?

-Arches Tinnitus Formula has been on the market for over 17 years, since 1998.
+Arches Tinnitus Formula has been on the market since 1998.
 During that time we have forged relationships with many Ear, Nose & Throat physicians and thousands of tinnitus sufferers.
 We have sold over a million bottles of Tinnitus Formula and have thousands of satisfied customers who continue to use our product on a regular basis.

 We have developed trust among ear doctors, some of whom have publicly stated their support for the use of our products.
 One prominent Manhattan ear doctor claims that, among his patients who have tinnitus due to hearing loss – the most common cause – our product reduces the sound level in 75% to 80% of cases.

 Many new products have entered the marketplace in recent years.
 Many of these companies will do anything they can to get market share and quick sales.
 For example, one way to rise in Amazon.com rankings is to get favorable product reviews from people who have previously purchased a product.
 This has led to a product review scam that is sweeping the Internet.
 Companies have sprung up that provide phony product reviews for a price.
 Some manufacturers offer customers free product or a reduced price in exchange for favorable reviews.

 Amazon.com is now suing over 1,000 manufacturers and companies who offer paid reviews.
 Many think this is just the tip of the iceberg, and that there is much more fraud than anyone yet realizes.